gdsbook/book/notebooks/12_feature_engineering.md

 from hdbscan import HDBSCAN
 ```

-To apply to our Airbnb data, we need the coordinates as a 2D array of XY pairs:
+To apply to our Airbnb data, we need the coordinates as a two-dimensional array of XY pairs:

 ```python
 coordinates = numpy.column_stack(